Kwett/php-poec-paris-checkpoint2/README.md

     FOREIGN KEY (`accessory_id`) REFERENCES `accessory`(`id`)
 );

-For the bonus section, you can choose between bonus 1 and bonus 2, which is a little more complex.
-Of course, you can do both if you like 🤓.
-💪 BONUS 1: Cupcake day 🎉

-Your cupcakes look delicious and their accessories attract customers to the factory.
-Their originality requires different selling prices depending on their composition.

-And what's more, today is cupcake day! 🎉
-For every three cupcakes you buy, you get a 50-cent discount at the checkout.

-There are plenty of customers, and you'll need a high-performance calculator to apply the right price quickly.

-    Take a look at /src/Service/Checkout.php.

     Create a calculate() method, which takes a multi-dimensional array $cart as its parameter.
 Each element of the array is an associative array containing the indexes 'numberCupcake' and 'unitPrice'.
     For example, for an order of 4 cupcakes at 5.5 euros each, 3 cupcakes at 2.5 euros each and 2 cupcakes at 1.5 euros each, the $cart array would be constructed as follows: